Nnadivictory25/multi-step-form/README.md

 ### Continued development

-I want to learn other ways I can write code to be more short and more readable at the same time too
+I want to learn other ways I can write code to be  short and readable at the same time too

 ### Useful resources